What is hantavirus and how does it spread?

 (CNN) — Hantavirus, a rare disease typically caused by exposure to infected rodents’ urine or feces, is suspected in the deaths of three people after an outbreak aboard a cruise ship in the Atlantic Ocean.

-One hantavirus case has been confirmed, according to the World Health Organization (WHO), with five more suspected cases under investigation.
-The ship had been traveling from Argentina to Cape Verde, a group of island off the coast of West Africa.
+Two hantavirus cases has been confirmed, according to the World Health Organization (WHO), with five more suspected cases under investigation.
+The ship had been traveling from Argentina to Cape Verde, a group of islands off the coast of West Africa.

 At first, hantavirus can feel like the flu, with patients suffering from fatigue, fevers, chills and aches.
 But over time, as the virus damages the heart, lungs or kidneys, patients can suffer severe shortness of breath, organ failure and even die.